 As you can see, principles are the main subject here.
-Whether it is on a personal level, or on a global scale.
-If life was as simple as reading a book and becoming successful, we would all do it.
+Whether on a personal level or a global scale, if life were as simple as reading a book and becoming successful, we would all do it.

-However, it is not always easy to apply a theory to the real world.
+However, applying a theory to the real world is not always easy.
 It may come naturally to a select few, but it is time-consuming and difficult for others.
-Watching an Instagram post about cats is a better use of our time… duh!
+Watching an Instagram post about cats is a better use of our time…!

 Ray Dalio is one of the most successful people in the world.
 He followed the principles of the American Dream.
 He founded Bridgewater Associates and has been CEO until recently.
 Now, he is still on the board.
 Ray also spends his time sharing the things that helped him become successful.
-He didn’t become one of the Top 100 richest people on earth with a click of the mouse.
+With a mouse click, he didn’t become one of the Top 100 richest people on earth.
 Hard work paid off.

 Investing is not the easiest job in the world.
 It comes with a lot of hard work and is full of ups and downs.
 Fortunately, Ray’s story does not only apply to investors.
 Becoming good and original in any field requires hard work.
 As cheesy as Ray’s principles may sound, they work.

 If you want to learn more about how to profit from the stock market, head over to our free library of educational courses.
 We have something for everyone, including trading options for those with small accounts.